 606.2.1 Guard Cable Types

-Cable median barriers, commonly referred to as guard cable, remain one of the most efficient roadside safety treatments available today.
 Guard cable consists of twisted wire ropes mounted on weak posts.
-It is relatively inexpensive to install, compared to more rigid systems, and has been proven effective at capturing errant vehicles.
-There are two types of guard cable systems in use on Missouri roads: low-tension and high-tension.
+There are two types of guard cable systems in use on Missouri roadways: low-tension and high-tension.

 606.2.1.1 Low-Tension.
-Since no single producer exclusively manufactures low-tension guard cable, this system has been commonly called the “U.S. generic” system.
-Low-tension guard cables typically consist of three cables placed at different heights and are tensioned only enough to eliminate sag between posts.
-Large springs at either end of the cable run are compressed, according to temperature, to achieve the system’s low tension.
+Since no single producer exclusively manufactures low-tension guard cable, this system has been commonly called the “U.S. generic” system or non-proprietary.
+Low-tension guard cables typically consist of three cables placed at different heights and are tensioned to eliminate sag between posts.
+Large springs at either end of the cable run are compressed, according to temperature, to achieve the system’s tension.
 The cable itself is strung on posts that are directly driven into the ground.

-When a vehicle impacts the low-tension system under normal conditions, the cable laterally moves as much as 12 ft.
+Typically, when a vehicle impacts the low-tension system, the cable stretches laterally “catching” the vehicle.
 This movement is known as the dynamic deflection.

 |Median Guard Cable

 |See also: Research Publications

-Given the lack of tension in the system, individual installations, or “runs”, of cable are limited to 2000 ft. with an anchor assembly at each end.
-When a vehicle strikes low-tension cable, the system becomes disabled and will not function properly if subsequently struck by another vehicle.
-As such, it is critical to repair the guard cable promptly.
+Given the low tension of the system, individual installations, or “runs”, of cable are limited to 2000 ft. with an anchor assembly at each end.
+When a vehicle strikes low-tension cable, the system can become disabled and should be repaired as soon as practical.

 606.2.1.2 High-Tension.
 High-tension cable barrier looks very similar to low-tension cable but the two systems are very different in most other aspects.
 High-tension guard cable consists of three or four pre-stressed cables supported by weak posts.

-During installation, the cables are placed on the posts and then tightened to a specific tension, ranging from approximately 2,000 to 9,000 pounds according to temperature.
+During installation, the cables are placed on the posts and then tightened to the manufacturer’s recommended tension.
 Due to this tightening, the cable installations can be of indefinite length.
-In fact, the runs are typically only limited by the presence of obstacles such as median openings or bridge columns.
+The runs are typically only limited by the presence of median openings.